UVStyle-Net: Unsupervised Few-shot Learning of 3D Style Similarity Measure for B-Reps: Conclusions and Further Work

 For a range of 3D fonts and real-world CAD models, we have demonstrated that our proposed method for few-shot learning of user-defined style is effective in improving the style measure for a specific task, even with a minimal number of positive (and optionally, negative) examples.
 We also demonstrate the benefits of our approach over an existing SOTA method on the real-world ABC dataset where even content labels are not available for encoder pre-training.

-A limitation of our method can be seen when considering solids with very similar content.
-Further work should consider stronger disentanglement of style from content in such cases.
+A limitation of our method can be seen when solids have very similar content, thus may be improved by stronger disentanglement of style from content.
 We hypothesize that other unsupervised methods for the encoder pre-training may capture greater detail in the network activations, and therefore improve the style measure on very similar content.
 We also observe that the current formulation of the few-shot learning often puts all weight on one layer.
 For future work, we propose investigation into regularization of the few-shot user loss and further investigation into sophisticated distance measures for comparing feature distributions, as well as the natural next step of B-Rep style transfer.